PamFernandez/veggie-tales/README.md

 # Veggie Tales

 ## Overview
-### The goal of this project is to see if we can use machine learning to predict what vegetables a person may like given their current vegetable preferance.
+### The goal of this project is to see if we can use machine learning to predict what vegetables a person may like given their current vegetable preference.
 ----------------------------
 ----------------------------